-Ans: d SO6 BT: K Difficulty: Easy TOT: 1 min.
+Ans: d LO6 BT: K Difficulty: Easy TOT: 1 min.
 AACSB: RT AICPA BB: CT AICPA FN: Reporting

+150. Posting

-- 150. Posting - a.
-Accumulates the effects of ledger entries and transfers them to the general journal. - b.
-Is done only for income statement activity; activity related to the statement of financial position does not require posting. - c. is done at least once per year. - d.
-Is done by posting all the debits and credits of one entry before moving on to the next entry.
+- a. accumulates the effects of ledger entries and transfers them to the general journal. - b. is done only for income statement activity; activity related to the statement of financial position does not require posting. - c. is done only once per year. - d. is done by posting all the debits and credits of one entry before moving on to the next entry.

-Ans: d SO6 BT: K Difficulty: Hard TOT: 1 min.
+Ans: d LO6 BT: K Difficulty: Hard TOT: 1 min.
 AACSB: RT AICPA BB: CT AICPA FN: Reporting